 While digitalisation will certainly automate many logistics processes, it will also relieve increasing labour shortages, particularly due to pandemics and the restrictions associated with them, while helping to boost performance and ensure the safety of existing workers.

-McKinsey Global Institute estimates that the transportation and warehousing industry has the third-highest automation potential of any sector.
+McKinsey Global Institute estimates that the transportation and warehousing industry has the third-highest intelligent automation potential of any sector.
 Technology can help introduce social distancing in warehouses, from connected IoT solutions that trace employees within a facility to G2P systems and robots that are less invasive in terms of personal privacy but still keep people safe.

 Automated pallet-handling solutions can help cut shipment-processing time by 50% while preventing unnecessary in-person interactions among warehouse workers.
 One active adopter is DHL International (DHL).
 The company has built over 100 automated parcel-delivery bases in Germany to reduce the need for manual handling and sorting by its delivery personnel.